Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Experiment

 \subsection{Results and Analysis}

-To comprehensively evaluate our method, we compare our method with 20 supervised VI-ReID methods, 4 semi-supervised VI-ReID methods, and 9 unsupervised VI-ReID methods.
+To comprehensively evaluate our method, we compare our method with 19 supervised VI-ReID methods, 3 semi-supervised VI-ReID methods, and 9 unsupervised VI-ReID methods.
 The comparison results on the SYSU-MM01 and RegDB are reported in Tab.~\ref{tab:comparision}.

 \textbf{Comparison with USVI-ReID Methods.} As shown in Tab.~\ref{tab:comparision}, our method achieves superior performance compared with state-of-the-art USVI-ReID methods.
 MMM~\cite{MMM} is proposed to establish reliable cross-modality correspondences and is also the current best-performing method.
 Our method with MMM can achieve 65.9\% in Rank-1 and 61.8\% in mAP, which surpasses that of MMM by a large margin of 4.3\% and 3.9\%.
 Notably, our method even without MMM gains the best performance with 64.4\% in Rank-1 and 58.7\% in mAP.
-Although existing USVI-ReID methods mentioned in Tab.~\ref{tab:comparision} have made great progress in the USVI-ReID task, the neglect of diverse individual information hinders their further improvement.
-They overlook diverse individual information, which often constitutes hard samples.
+Although existing USVI-ReID methods mentioned in Tab.~\ref{tab:comparision} have made great progress in the USVI-ReID task, the neglects of divergence and variety hinder their further improvement.
+They overlook divergence and variety, which often constitutes hard samples.
 Thus, we propose progressive contrastive learning with hard and dynamic prototypes to mine hard samples, which can guide the model to learn more robust and discriminative features.

-\textbf{Comparison with SSVI-ReID Methods.} There are four SSVI-ReID methods proposed to alleviate the problem of labeling cost by using a part of data annotations and they have made some progress.
-However, the application of these methods in real scenarios is still limited due to the fact that data annotations are relatively expensive.
-Remarkably, our method's performance without any annotations surpasses that of all methods relying on partial annotation.
+\textbf{Comparison with SSVI-ReID Methods.} There are three SSVI-ReID methods proposed to alleviate the problem of labeling cost by using a part of annotations.
+Remarkably, our method achieves superior performance without any annotations, outperforming all existing SSVI-ReID methods that utilize partial annotations.
+Moreover, the results suggest that our method can significantly reduce the dependency on manual annotations.

 \textbf{Comparison with SVI-ReID Methods.} Surprisingly, our method without annotation outperforms several SVI-ReID methods, e.g., DDAG~\cite{DDAG}, AGW~\cite{AGW}, NFS~\cite{NFS}, LbA~\cite{LbA}.
-This shows the immense competitiveness of PCLMP compared to SVI-ReID methods that rely on complete data labeling.
-The superior performance of PCLMP mainly benefits from the hard prototype and dynamic prototype contrastive learning.
-Additionally, it's worth acknowledging that there is still a significant disparity between PCLMP and the state-of-the-art fully-supervised results.
+This shows the immense competitiveness of PCLHD compared to SVI-ReID methods that rely on complete data annotations.
+The superior performance of PCLHD mainly benefits from the hard prototype and dynamic prototype contrastive learning.
+Additionally, we have to acknowledge that a significant disparity still exists between PCLHD and the state-of-the-art fully-supervised results.